osquery/osquery-go/README.md

 ## Install

-To install this library into your project, use `glide` or `dep` to vendor the dependencies.
+To install this library in your `GOPATH`:
-To install the library into your GOPATH, first clone the repo, and then use the provide Makefile:

 ```
 mkdir -p $GOPATH/src/github.com/kolide/